cschlote/acme-lw-d/README.md

 #### ToDOs

+Mandatory:
+* Implement 7.4.
+Applying for Certificate Issuance

+Optional:
+* Implement 7.3.4.
+External Account Binding
+* Implement 7.3.5.
+Account Key Rollover
+* Implement 7.3.6.
+Account Deactivation
+* Implement 7.4.1.
+Pre-authorization

+Nice to have:
 * Create a new SSL private/public key pair in program, if not existent and allowed by cmdline arg.
-  It avoids the use of the openssl command client (s.above)
+  It avoids the use of the openssl command client (see above).
+Should create only supported keys.
 * Split code into a library package and an optional CLI client, which uses the library package.